Don’t get ripped off, use a solicitor to help you negotiate the best deal!

 LANDLORD -Bringing the start date forward protects the Landlord since he knows the Tenant must continue with the lease once the property has been altered and he knows the Tenant must keep the property in repair.

 TENANT – Bringing the date forward protects the Tenant since he may be investing time and money in sorting the property out and he wants to know he’s got the right to use the property once it’s just right.

 Please note if the lease is to be longer than 6 yrs 364 days it will need to be registered at the Land Registry.
 There are a number of knock on consequences.
-(1) Land registration fees (2) the need to provide higher quality plans of the premises (if a lease of part) the increased risk of the Tenant having to pay Stamp Duty both on the grant of the lease and on every rent review.
-See [_________] if you want to calculate whether Stamp Duty will be due.
-Try adjusting the length of the lease to see the effects on duty payable.
+(1) Land registration fees (2) The need to provide higher quality plans of the premises (if a lease of part) (3) The increased risk of the Tenant having to pay Stamp Duty both on the grant of the lease and on every rent review.
+If you want to see if Stamp Duty will be due, try adjusting the length of the lease to see the effects on duty payable.

 It is possible to opt out of the 1954 Act protection regime.
 Many Landlords are currently insisting upon Tenants agreeing to this.
 There doesn’t appear to be any difference to the rental obtained on property with or without the 1954 Act protection.

-Is the Landlord going to carry out any works to the premises prior to the Tenant entering into the lease if so if would be extremely helpful if you could list;
+Is the Landlord going to carry out any works to the premises prior to the Tenant entering into the lease?
+If so, it would be extremely helpful if you could list;

 (a) What work is to be done?